 Jacksonville– Jacksonville is definitely the biggest city in Florida with the craziest traffic outside of the speed demons in Miami.
 If you are traveling I-95 and make it past this point, consider yourself a good driver.
 Avondale is my favorite Jacksonville neighborhood, busting at the seams with cool and trendy hip establishments.

-St. Lucie– St. Lucie is a city along Florida’s Treasure Coast that is comprised of historic Fort Pierce, Port St. Lucie, and the beaches of Hutchinson Island, showcasing 21 miles of uncommercialized coastline.
+St. Lucie– Saint Lucie is a city along Florida’s Treasure Coast comprised of historic Fort Pierce, Port Saint Lucie, and the beaches of Hutchinson Island, showcasing 21 miles of uncommercialized coastline.
 During baseball Spring training season, you can watch the NY Mets baseball games at Tradition Field in Port St. Lucie.
 Sport-fishing is a popular activity with kingfish, cobia, and wahoo being the most desired catch.
 The glamorous Sunrise Theatre in Fort Pierce is my go-to concert venue and they have a huge variety of concerts and shows to choose from.

 Delray Beach– Delray Beach is a fast growing artsy city which was named “America’s Most Fun Small Town” by Rand McNally.
 Historic Atlantic Avenue shares its home with the posh Colony Hotel.
 The Pineapple Grove Arts District is a great area to stroll around and have a meal.
 Salt7 is my top pick.
 Delray’s beaches are beautiful.